 Waning Crescent Moon rising a few hours before sunrise.
 Sky-Watcher 4-in f/9 refractor, Kenko NES mount, Canon 450D DSLR,1/800 sec exp, IS0 1600.
 April 15, 2012.
 Photo Credit: Anthony Guiller Urbano

-While the moon is naturally visible at daytime for approximately 10 days in each lunar cycle, most of us are not accustomed to the idea of seeing the moon during the day.
-Seeing it for the first time always brings a surprise to the unwary observer, thus, this phenomenon is also called by astronomers as the “surprise moon.”
-Image taken with a mobile phone camera on April 4, 2012 at around 3 pm looking east.
-Photo Credit: Anthony Urbano
+While the moon is naturally visible at daytime for approximately a week or so in each lunar cycle, most of us are not accustomed to seeing the moon during the day.
+Image taken with a mobile phone camera on April 4, 2012 at around 3 pm looking east, in Camarines Norte, Philippines.
+Photo Credit: Anthony Guiller Urbano

 For featured photos, click here.